poojarao8/nersc-quantum-day/PerlmutterInstructions.md

-Participants who do not have NERSC accounts can avail training accounts.
-The instructions to request training accounts are as follows:
+## Instructions to request training accounts on NERSC

 1. Please create a training account by signing up at the following link: https://iris.nersc.gov/train

-2. Make sure to remember your username and password generated at the end of the sign up process
+2. Make sure to remember your username and password generated at the end of the sign up process.

-3. Ensure the login works by opening a terminal and logging on to Perlmutter, using 'ssh <username>@perlmutter.nersc.gov'
+3. Ensure the login works by opening a terminal and logging on to Perlmutter, using `ssh <username>@perlmutter.nersc.gov`.

 4. Review the following instructions to use jupyter@nersc: https://docs.nersc.gov/services/jupyter/